ifylyd/ifylyd/README.md

-### Here are the links to my hosted Github pages for all my completed assignments 👋
+### Here are the links to my hosted Github pages for all my completed assignments and Project👋

 ##### PROJECT: Lenovo Brand (Live Preview)
 ==> https://ifylyd.github.io/Lenevo-brands/